-For IVF surrogacy matching of cycles of the genetic mother and the surrogate is done by adjusting menstruation dates by oral contraceptive pills.
+For IVF surrogacy in Mumbai matching of cycles of the genetic mother and the surrogate is done by adjusting menstruation dates by oral contraceptive pills.

 When the cycle starts, the surrogate is put on estrogen tablets to prime the uterus.

 For the day 2 protocol called the ‘Antagonist protocol’, oral contraceptive pills are given in the previous month.
-On 2nd day of the periods gonadotropin injections are started.
+On the 2nd day of the periods, gonadotropin injections are started.
 USG monitoring is done daily.
-When the size of the follicle reaches 14 mm the genetic mother is given antagonist injection to prevent surge of endogenous hormones.
+When the size of the follicle reaches 14 mm the genetic mother is given antagonist injection to prevent a surge of endogenous hormones.

-For the day 21 protocol called the ‘Long protocol’, GnRH analogues are started on day 21 of the previous cycle.
+For the day 21 protocol called the ‘Long protocol’, GnRH analogs are started on day 21 of the previous cycle.
 Once the genetic mother gets her periods, gonadotropin injections are started.

-In both the cases the patients are monitored daily.
+In both cases, the patients are monitored daily.

 When the follicle reaches 18 mm size hCG trigger is given.
 The surrogate is started on progesterone tablets on the day of hCG injection to the genetic mother.